December 5, 2019

 695A.220 - Fraternal benefit society benefits.

-21.090 - Security deposits on a rental residence.
-Landlord may enforce the terms of the lease or rental agreement, however.
+21.090(1)(n) - Security deposits on a rental residence.
+A landlord can enforce the terms of the lease or rental agreement, however.

-87.250 - Business partnership property.
+87.250(2c) - Particular business partnership property.

-Add any applicable Federal Nonbankruptcy Exemptions.
+Add any applicable federal nonbankruptcy exemptions.